NumNumV/TXT-to-AppleMusic-Shortcut/README.md

 This repository is about an Apple shortcut that converts a TXT file/text into an Apple Music Playlist !

-  -  Complete tutorial avaible on the Wiki : https://github.com/NumNumV/TXT-to-AppleMusic-Shortcut/wiki \
+  -  Complete tutorial avaible on the Wiki: https://github.com/NumNumV/TXT-to-AppleMusic-Shortcut/wiki \
-  -  Tutorial to transfer your `Spotify playlists` with this shortcut : (check https://github.com/NumNumV/TXT-to-AppleMusic-Shortcut/wiki).
+  -  Tutorial to transfer your `Spotify playlists` with this shortcut: (check https://github.com/NumNumV/TXT-to-AppleMusic-Shortcut/wiki).

 _`DISCLAIMER: USE AT YOUR OWN RISK.
 RESULTS DEPEND ON THE QUALITY OF THE TEXT INPUT.
 THERE IS NO WARRANTY ON RESULTS, AND ERRORS CAN OCCUR`_